welfare-state-analytics/riksdagen-corpus/scripts/README.md

 8. Run `scripts/reclassify.py` to reclassify utterances and notes
     - nb. `build_classifier` writes to `segment-classifier/`, but this reads from `input/segment-classifier/`, so the output needs to be moved, or we can fix the discrepancy
+    - do this one year at a time for dolan's sake

 9. Run `add_uuid.py` again.